jarshwah/deps/drafts/orm_expressions.rst

 Abstract
 ========

-This DEP details a new and simplified way to build query expressions for the ORM.
-The new way allows one to write 3rd party expressions with the public API.
-The aim is to also simplify the internal implementation of the expressions.
+This DEP details a new and simplified way of building query expressions for the ORM.
+The aim is to simplify the internal implementation of expressions, and to detail a public API that will allow user defined expressions.

-Query expressions refer to a collection of methods and attributes an object must have.
-These methods include as_sql() for producing the query string, output_field so that the ORM knows what kind of results one should expect from the expression and a large list of similar methods and attributes.
-Currently the interface of an query expression isn't exactly defined anywhere else than in code.
+Query expressions allow SQL constructs to be used from Django.
+F() expressions and aggregate functions are examples of existing expressions, but they each use their own internal implementations.

 Current Implementation
 ======================